Techbedo/honyomi/docs/USER_GUIDE.md

 **From PDF Text Selection:**
 1. Select text in the PDF viewer
-2. Right-click and choose "Add to Dictionary"
+2. In the context menu, choose "Add Word"
-3. Enter the word and its translation
+3. The dialog opens with the selected word pre-filled
+4. Choose word type, enter translation
-4. Click "Add" to save
+5. Click "Add" to save

-**Manual Entry:**
+**Manual Entry (Dictionary):**
 1. Go to the Dictionary section
 2. Click "Add Word" button
-3. Enter the word and translation
+3. The same dialog opens
+4. Fill in the fields, choose word type
-4. Click "Add" to save
+5. Click "Add" to save

 ### Managing Dictionary Entries